luigisaetta/obdii/README.md

 HW that will be used

 - OBDII port in the car
-- OBDII bluetooth adapter (can buy from Amazon)
+- OBDII bluetooth adapter (available from Amazo, for example)
 - a Raspberry PI 3 (need bluetooth and WIFI)
 - A SmartPhone, for Internet Connectivity (in my case an iPhone)
 - a PowerBank, to power the RPI